lzkostina/Weather-Forecast/report.md

 #### Data Range

-To ensure robust model evaluation and fair predictions, the data range was divided as follows:
+To ensure robust model evaluation and fair predictions, the data range was as follows:
 - **Model Training**:
   - Models were trained on data excluding the evaluation days, with a buffer to prevent any data leakage.
 - **Model Evaluation**: